OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Ever tried to describe something you just couldn’t find the right word for?
-Well, it may be the case that you could have found the right word if you were speaking Spanish!
+Well, it may be the case you could have found the right word if you were speaking Spanish.
 These imaginative Spanish words have no direct equivalent in English – capturing something that seems truly unique in the Spanish language.
-Learn them today to broaden your lexical horizon!

 When it’s too late for lunch but too early for dinner, when you need a little sweet treat to get you through to the next meal, you need to merendar.

-Ever been undecided as to whether something was brown or grey in color?
-In Spanish you don’t have to decide, there is in fact a word to describe exactly that which you couldn’t quite name: pardo.
+Ever been undecided as to whether something was brown or grey?
+In Spanish you don’t have to decide; there is a word to describe exactly that which you couldn’t quite name: pardo.

-Perhaps a testimony to the importance of family relations, consuegro is a word which refers specifically to the relationship between the parents in-law of a couple.
-As in any country or language, it can be good or bad…
+Perhaps a testimony to the importance of family relations, consuegro is a word which refers specifically to the relationship between the in-laws of a couple.
+As in any country or language, it can be good or bad.